-Welcome to Parent Corner!
+Welcome to Parent Corner

 Educating children on saving, budgeting and making healthy financial choices for today and the future can be a tough job.
 Financial education is slowly making its way into our schools, and kids absorb ideas and facts like sponges, so they may already know more than you think.
 Get into a conversation, find out what they already know, and then teach them everything else.

-Giving With Gratitude
+- Giving with Gratitude

 - The Cost of Living

-- When I grow Up I Want To Be...
+- When I grow Up I Want to...

-- Working it Out - Teach Your Kids How Money is Earned for the Family
+- Working It Out - teach Your Kids How Money Is Earned for the Family

-- Creative, Low Cost Gifts from the Kids!
+- Creative, Low Cost Gifts from the Kids

-- Should Kids Help Fund Their College Savings
+- Should Kids Help Fund their College Savings

-- Talking to Your Kids about Your Taxes
+- Talking to Your Child about Taxes

-- Building a Financial Future
+- Building A Financial Future

-- Emergency Funds - Not Just for Adults!
+- Emergency Funds - Not Just for Adults

-- Do Your Kids have Virtual Shopping Smarts?
+- Do Your Kids have Virtual Shopping Smarts

-- What Schools Don't Teach Kids about Money
+- What Schools Don't Teach Kids About Money

-- Don't Give Cash to Your Teen
+- Don't Give Cash to Your Teens

 - Saving for Your Child's Future